angular/angular/aio/content/start/start-data.md

 1. Test your cart component.

-    1. Click on "My Store" to go to the product list page.
+    1. Click on "My Store" to go to the product list view.
     1. Click on a product name to display its details.
     1. Click "Buy" to add the product to the cart.
     1. Click "Checkout" to see the cart.